 Many impacts of climate change are already being detected, including:

 - warming of the troposphere (the lower part of the atmosphere)

 - rising sea levels

 - slowing of increases to crop productivity

 There is no clear threshold where climate change moves from safe to dangerous.
 We can expect some disruptions and irreversible losses of natural habitats and resources, even with a 2°C temperature rise.
 However, with rapid global action to cut greenhouse gas emissions, we can still reduce the likelihood of global temperatures increasing by 2°C. On the other hand, if we take no action, global temperatures could increase by 4°C or more.

-It is not possible to precisely predict these long-term impacts, but it is sensible to take action now as insurance against risks of dangerous climate change.
+That is why it is sensible to take action now to insure against the risks of dangerous climate change.

 - The Geological Society has published a document setting the evidence for (and risks of) climate change from a geological perspective.